YunZiA/HyperStar/README_EN-US.md

 Please enable HyperStar in [LSPosed](https://github.com/LSPosed/LSPosed/releases) , then enable the features within the HyperStar app, and restart the scope (Root permission for the module is required).

-For `heavily modified third-party MIUI/Xiaomi HyperOS ROMs` and `heavily modified system apps`, this module <b>will not be compatible</b>.
+For `heavily modified third-party Xiaomi HyperOS ROMs` and `heavily modified system apps`, this module <b>will not be compatible</b>.
 However, it does not guarantee that the functions will definitely fail.
 If any functions malfunction in such environments, please <b>disable the functions</b> or <b>uninstall the module</b>.

-Currently, HyperStar is adapted for devices running HyperOS 1.0 based on Android 14.
+Currently, HyperStar is adapted for devices running Xiaomi HyperOS 1.0 based on Android 14.
 Functionality may not be fully covered, so please provide me with plenty of feedback!

 ## Supported apps